remult/remult/docs/guide/tutorial-angular.md

    ```

 2. Add a `remult` argument to the constructor of the `Task` entity class, and set the `saving` property of the `EntitySettings` implemented in the constructor to the following arrow function.
+** Yoni reconsider this - if you want to use the lambda with remult here **

    *src/app/task.ts*
    ```ts{1,6-9,12-14}